aptible/cloud-api-clients/clients/go/docs/AssetOutput.md

 SetEnvironment sets Environment field to given value.

-### GetCurrentAssetVariables
+### GetCurrentAssetParameters

-`func (o *AssetOutput) GetCurrentAssetVariables() AssetVariablesOutput`
+`func (o *AssetOutput) GetCurrentAssetParameters() AssetParametersOutput`

-GetCurrentAssetVariables returns the CurrentAssetVariables field if non-nil, zero value otherwise.
+GetCurrentAssetParameters returns the CurrentAssetParameters field if non-nil, zero value otherwise.

-### GetCurrentAssetVariablesOk
+### GetCurrentAssetParametersOk

-`func (o *AssetOutput) GetCurrentAssetVariablesOk() (*AssetVariablesOutput, bool)`
+`func (o *AssetOutput) GetCurrentAssetParametersOk() (*AssetParametersOutput, bool)`

-GetCurrentAssetVariablesOk returns a tuple with the CurrentAssetVariables field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetCurrentAssetParametersOk returns a tuple with the CurrentAssetParameters field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCurrentAssetVariables
+### SetCurrentAssetParameters

-`func (o *AssetOutput) SetCurrentAssetVariables(v AssetVariablesOutput)`
+`func (o *AssetOutput) SetCurrentAssetParameters(v AssetParametersOutput)`

-SetCurrentAssetVariables sets CurrentAssetVariables field to given value.
+SetCurrentAssetParameters sets CurrentAssetParameters field to given value.

 ### GetUserDefined